keboola/keboola-as-code-templates/thoughtspot-analytics-googleanalytics/v0/src/README.md

 Within this transformation, data is transformed.
 In this transformation, data is gathered from Google Analytics, and is shaped into the requested shape.

-### DD: Data Destination [OUT-GA-BIGQUERY] OR [OUT-GA-SNOWFLAKE] OR [OUT-GA-GSHEET]
+### DD: Data Destination [OUT-GA-BIGQUERY] OR [OUT-GA-SNOWFLAKE]

-The data destination loads data into a Google BigQuery or a Snowflake database or a google sheet.
+The data destination loads data into a Google BigQuery or a Snowflake database.

 ### FLOW: Flow [TS-GA-GOOGLEANALYTICS]

-The Flow runs the Data Source and one transformation and optionally writes data into a Google BigQuery or a Snowflake databases or a google sheet.
+The Flow runs the Data Source and one transformation and optionally writes data into a Google BigQuery or a Snowflake databases.

 ## Business Data Model